High school cycling league holds race in Snowmass

 5. George Poggemeyer, Chatfield

-On the switchbacks of the Discovery Trail in Snowmass early Sunday morning, dozens of people were shouting, whistling and shaking cowbells at hundreds of high school mountain bikers.
+On the switchbacks of the Discovery Trail in Snowmass early Sept.
+22, dozens of people were shouting, whistling and shaking cowbells at hundreds of high school mountain bikers.

 First it was in support of the junior varsity, freshmen and sophomore girls, then the freshmen boys and varsity teams.
 Five waves and over 700 student athletes later, families and officials celebrated the first-ever Colorado High School Cycling League race in Snowmass and the third competition of the league’s 10th anniversary season.